vagfed/ocp-ppc-install/README.md

 ## Advanced tuning
 The procedure will use the variables you define to create an OpenShift installation file.
 The template of the file is defined in `template\install_config.j2` that can be edited for advanced configuration.

-You can further tune your environment by providing YAML file into `ocp_custom_yaml`.
+You can further tune your environment by providing YAML files into `ocp_custom_yaml`.
 They will be passed during installation.
 In the repository there are two files required in environments that use Virtual Ethernet through Shared Ethernet Adapter for OCP LPARs.

 Multipath I/O for disk will be enabled during installation and does not require any setup.